NegiMox/JS-Games/README.md

 # JS-Games
 A repo which contains all of my games made using JS.
+Check the branches for different games!